 The Moody Chorale

-The Moody Chorale, conducted by Xiangtang Hong, founded in 1946, has long been recognized as one of the leading collegiate choral organizations specializing in sacred music.
-Its purpose is to lead men and women in the worship of our Creator and Redeemer by ministering the Word of God through music, Scripture, and personal testimony.
-The repertoire includes a broad range of music chosen from all periods of music history.
-The Chorale tours the United States twice each year, as well as traveling on occasional overseas tours.
-The group has ministered in Australia, Europe, the Far East, Central America, and Israel.
-The Chorale’s most recent ministry tour was to Romania and Poland, in addition to a North American tour in March 2018.
-For more information visit moody.edu/music-department.
+The Moody Chorale, conducted by Dr. Yongmin Kim, was founded in 1946 and has long been recognized as one of the leading collegiate choral organizations specializing in sacred music.
+The chorale exists to lead men and women in worship of the Creator by ministering biblical and theological truths through music and personal testimony.
+Their repertoire includes a broad range of choral music from several periods of music history.

-The MBI Gospel Ensemble uses music to share the good news of Jesus Christ.
-The group is compromised of a choir and a band, and members are exposed to many different styles of gospel music.
-This ensemble places an emphasis on the Word of God and conveying love through a ministerial message of praise and contemporary gospel styles.
-The Gospel Ensemble performs concerts in the Chicagoland area at churches, schools, and organizations.
-For more information, visit moody.edu/music-department.
+The Moody Gospel Choir, directed by Dr. Yongmin Kim, uses music to share the good news of Jesus Christ.
+The group is comprised of a choir and a band performing many different styles of gospel music.
+The ensemble places an emphasis on Scripture and conveying love through a ministerial message of praise and worship.
+The repertoire of this fully accredited gospel ensemble consists of both traditional and contemporary gospel styles.

 The Moody Worship Collectives

-The Moody Worship Collectives, seek to worship God and lead others in worshipping Him through contemporary praise music.
-All types of stage-based arts are incorporated to add richeness and variety to corporate worship.
-Members of the Worship Collectives are Moody students from all majors.
-Performance and worship leadership opportunities include many on-campus events such as Candlelight Carols and Chapel as well as off-campus performances at churches and on tours.
-For more information visit moody.edu/music-department.
+The Moody Worship Collectives (Ecclesia and EverPraise), directed by Dr. David Gauger, seek to worship God and lead others in worshiping Him through contemporary praise music.
+All types of stage-based arts are incorporated to add richness and variety to corporate worship.
+Members of the Moody Worship Collectives are Moody students from all majors.
+Performance and worship leadership opportunities include many on-campus events and chapel as well as off-campus worship services at churches.